wildthink/SwiftRuntime/Create a Swift Runtime with Sourcery.md

 #### Backstory

-I’m all-in with Swift these days but being an old, Objective-C guy there are definitely times when I miss the dynamic runtime of ObjC.
+I’m all-in with Swift these days but being a long time Objective-C guy there are definitely times when I miss the dynamic runtime of ObjC.
 Even though type-safety is all the rage (with many a good reason) there are still times when I want to `get` or `set` a property by name or call a method given its name (or #selector).
 So for quite a while I found myself changing my `structs` to `classes` to leverage the @objc annotations but straddling the fence just isn't comfortable.

 Way back when, I was known to pop the hood on the Objc Runtime, bash the `isa` pointer, lookup implementation pointers, fiddle with the va_list to call the function, and create classes at runtime.
 Mostly for fun but there were a few times when it was just the ticket to solve a particular problem.

 Dangerous?
 Indubitably.
 Effective?
 Absolutely (in special cases).

 This wasn't for the feint of heart but it was interesting and instructive.
 To be fair, some folks have done something similar in Swift by manipulating the underlying memory layout.
 But that's not going to be our approach.
 When you get right down to it, all that's going on is that the compiler is building a bunch of data structures for us under the hood and exposing an API for us to use them.
-So why not do this ourselves for our own Swift `structs` and `classes`; it's not really "rocket surgery".
-But man can it be tedious.
+So why not do this ourselves for our own Swift `structs` and `classes`; it's not really "rocket science", but man can it be tedious.

 We're not going to re-create the full runtime here but hopefully enough to be at least instructive, if not useful.
 Note that this will work for `structs` as well as `classes` BUT it requires a bit of care when dealing with `structs` (as we will see).
 There are clearly different ways to approach this design-wise, I'm presenting only one solution of many.
 The real point is to demonstrate what can be done with thoughtful design, the right tools, and minimal effort.